top of page

 Chairs: Delia Haynes (Stellenbosch University, ZA), Riccardo Montis (University of Urbino, IT)

-Speakers: Ie-Rang Jeon (University of Rennes, FR), Kari Rissanen (University of Jyväskylä, FI)
+Speakers: Eugenia Peresypkina (Goethe Universität Frankfurt, DE), Kari Rissanen (University of Jyväskylä, FI)

 This microsymposium will focus on the understanding and application of non-covalent interactions in the design of solid-state materials.
 Contributions relating to the nature and the use of hydrogen bonding, halogen bonding, chalcogen bonding or any other class of non-covalent interactions will be welcome.